We put Ashok Leyland’s all new LCV platform to rigorous testing in the most real-world scenarios to find out if it does justice to its ‘all-new’ tag

 Ashok Leyland has taken time in designing the cabin of the Bada Dost.
 I do not mean to say it has too many flashy elements or a sea of hi-fi gizmos, but a well laid out cabin that has just the right amount of creature comforts and highly optimum utilization of space.
 Unlike many other modern-day mini trucks, the Bada Dost has been designed to provide fatigue-free ride for three!
 With a 1+2 configuration for the seat, the driver and 2 passengers get ample attention inside this cabin to finish the trip with minimum loss of energy.
 This would also prove to be of use, should the driver decide to use the vehicle for some personal trips as well.

 The Bada Dost gets the same diesel engine from the Dost line.
-The 1.5l, 3 cylinder mill puts out a 80hp and a good 190 Nm of torque.
+The 1.5l, 3-cylinder mill puts out 80hp and a good 190 Nm of torque.
 However, some key optimizations have been done on this engine as it premieres on the Bada Dost, for sticking to the BS6 emission norms even while delivering a better torque delivery than the smaller sibling.
 Start driving one and you will know what I am talking about.
 There is decent torque flow in the low end and a punchy mid-range too.
-The stop-and-go city runs are no difficult for the LCV.
+The stop-and-go city runs are not difficult for the LCV.
 There is power steering on offer, to further add to the ease of driving.
-Also a Turning Circle Diameter (TCD) of 11m makes the Bada Dost the perfect fit for urban deliveries.
+Also, a Turning Circle Diameter (TCD) of 11m makes the Bada Dost the perfect fit for urban deliveries.